Thanoon12k/Arabic-Text-To-Audio-Converter/README.md

 5. Open a Pull Request with a clear description and screenshots if UI changes

 Ideas to explore:
-- New tools under the `/tools` hub (goal: 30+ tools) — text utilities, format converters, AI helpers
+- More tools under the `/tools` hub (goal: 30+ tools)
 - Offline TTS fallback (e.g., pyttsx3)
-- Voice selection, speed, and pitch controls
+- Voice selection UI, speed, and markers per paragraph
-- Multi‑language UI
+- Batch processing and queues

 ## License